50 “me gusta”

 We run our farm using permaculture principles.
-We have only owned and been stewarding the farm for one and a half years, so much of what we are doing is still in the very beginning stage of rejuvenating this neglected piece of land and we also have a lot to learn.
+We have only owned and been stewarding the farm for two years, so much of what we are doing is still in the very beginning stage of rejuvenating this neglected piece of land and we also have a lot to learn.
 There’s so much we have envisioned, but it takes a lot of energy and time to get there.
 We hope you’ll enjoy our work-in-progress as much as we do!

 Proyectos de construcción y bricolaje